We Analyzed the Future Direction of AquaBounty Technologies Inc. (AQB), Here is What We Found

 AQB’s Market Performance

-AQB stocks went down by -15.19% for the week, with a monthly drop of -16.77% and a quarterly performance of -44.86%, while its annual performance rate touched -80.80%.
-The volatility ratio for the week stands at 8.18% while the volatility levels for the past 30 days are set at 6.83% for AquaBounty Technologies Inc..
-The simple moving average for the period of the last 20 days is -13.55% for AQB stocks with a simple moving average of -63.87% for the last 200 days.
+AQB stocks went up by 7.80% for the week, with a monthly drop of -11.11% and a quarterly performance of -38.96%, while its annual performance rate touched -79.76%.
+The volatility ratio for the week stands at 19.37% while the volatility levels for the past 30 days are set at 9.89% for AquaBounty Technologies Inc..
+The simple moving average for the period of the last 20 days is -0.43% for AQB stocks with a simple moving average of -58.41% for the last 200 days.

 Analysts’ Opinion of AQB